ruby-hyperloop/todo-tutorial/README.md

 end
 ```

-Notice how the param `current_scope`  is getting passed from higher level components down to lower level components.
+Notice how the param `current_filter`  is getting passed from higher level components down to lower level components.
 This is the class react pattern *data moves from the top most component down*.

 ### Testing